5.1 University of Toronto Policies

 - Requests for a photocopy of a final examination: 90 days after the relevant examination period.

 - Requests for recalculation of marks through the Office of the Registrar: 90 days after the relevant examination period.

 - Petitions for re-reading of a final examination: 90 days after the relevant examination period.

 1. Tier 1: The Office of the Registrar

 - Petitions are reviewed at the Office of the Registrar, where they are granted or refused.
 If a petition has not been granted, students can appeal this decision, and the petition will be reviewed by additional University Committees and Councils as follows:

-2. Tier 2: Appeal by the Dean's Advisory Committee
+2. Tier 2: Review by the Dean's Advisory Committee

 3. Tier 3: The Subcommittee on Academic Appeals

-- If an appeal to the Dean's Advisory Committee is denied, students may appeal to the Subcommittee on Academic Appeals.
+- If a request for review to the Dean's Advisory Committee is denied, students may appeal to the Subcommittee on Academic Appeals.

 - Students must submit their request no more than 90 days after the second refusal of the petition has been communicated to them.
-Students must file a Notice of Appeal, which is available in the Office of the Campus Council located in the Bladen Wing, room BV504/BV502.
+Students must file a Notice of Appeal, which is available in the Office of the Campus Council located in the Bladen Wing, room BV504.

 - Students will be notified in writing as to when their appeal will be heard.
 Students are not required to attend in person, but it is to their advantage to do so.